 Overseeing firming infrastructure's greenhouse gas emissions obligations

-Firming infrastructure facilities generate electricity and can supply it to the market when demand is high or renewable energy is not meeting demand.
+Firming infrastructure facilities have the capacity to deliver electricity to the market when demand is high or when renewable energy is not meeting demand.

 The NSW Electricity Infrastructure Roadmap aims to make the NSW electricity grid cheaper, cleaner, and more reliable.
 It includes investing in ‘firming infrastructure’ to ensure reliability of the electricity grid.

 We will help ensure firming infrastructure operators in NSW meet their greenhouse gas emissions intensity obligations by undertaking the functions set out in Part 12 of the Electricity Infrastructure Investment Regulation 2021.
 Our role is to determine:

 - the greenhouse gas intensity of NSW electricity generators (in total)

 - the greenhouse gas intensity of each firming infrastructure facility in NSW

 - whether these operators have satisfied their offset obligations, and

 - whether these operators need to surrender carbon credits to meet their obligations.